What or Who Is The Green House Project? How Are Local Organizations Related To The National Initiative?

 The name “Green House” says right off the bat that we are different.
 We hope it gets people like you excited and hopeful about their long-term care options and lets them know their loved one doesn’t have to end up in the same old institutional environment.
 And Green House homes, like real homes, are places where growth happens.

 What Kinds Of Individuals Are Eligible?
 What If My Mother/Father’s Condition Worsens?

-Green House homes make it possible for elders of any ability to lead healthier and happier lives.
-Just like in a real home, elders are surrounded by care-partners who know them like a family, so they notice the little things, like a bruise or a limp, before they become big problems.
+Green House homes make it possible for Elders of any ability to lead healthier and happier lives.
+Just like in a real home, Elders are surrounded by care partners who know them like family, so they notice the little things, like a bruise or a limp, before they become big problems.
 Our small Elder-to-staff ratio makes this individualized, higher standard of care possible.

 What Kinds Of Individuals Are Eligible?
 What If My Mother/Father Goes On Medicaid?

 Green House homes are regulated and reimbursed just like any other skilled nursing facility, so that this model is accessible to everyone.
 The difference is that a home certified by the Green House Project is designed in every way to look and feel like a real home.
 Elders have the comfort of private rooms and the freedom to set their own daily routines.
 Green House homes also have common areas with a family-like atmosphere where residents can socialize and eat a home-cooked meal.
 And, highly educated staff provide residents four times more personal and social contact than typical skilled-nursing homes.

 I’ve Looked At Some Other Small Home Models.
 How Are You Different?